Rohanjain2312/imdb-sentiment-analysis/README.md

 - IMDB Dataset: [Stanford AI Lab](http://ai.stanford.edu/~amaas/data/sentiment/)
 - TensorFlow/Keras for deep learning framework
 - scikit-learn for machine learning utilities

+## AI Assistance Disclosure

+This project was primarily developed and implemented by me.
+AI tool - Claude 3.5 Sonnet (Anthropic) were used selectively to refine code structure, improve documentation clarity, and support performance analysis.

+All model design decisions, experiments, and final evaluations were independently executed and validated by the author.
+AI was used only as a supplementary aid to enhance learning and efficiency, not as a replacement for human understanding or work.

 ##  References